 Yes.
 On some occasions, applications are rejected.
 The main reasons are:

-- the appeal for a grant is being made within three months of the departure or event date.
+- the appeal for a grant is being made within four months of the departure or event date.

 - the trip or project is not part of the Scouting or Guiding movement.